krasimir/blog-posts/2017/Stent/post.md

   };
 ```

 `LOGIN_FAILED` is dispatched always after `LOGIN` so we know that the `credentials` are currently in the store.
-We use the spread operator (`...state`) which guarantees that we keep that information.
+We use the spread operator (`...state`) which guarantees that we keep that information in.
 The action's payload contains the actual error so we assign it to the `error` property.
-The request process is finished so we turn `requestInFlight` off.
-This will let the view to show an appropriate UI based on the error.
+The request process is finished so we have to turn `requestInFlight` _off_.
+This will let the view to render an appropriate UI based on the error.

 The last two type of actions `LOGOUT` and `TRY_AGAIN` look like that: